vpuru/GeneticAlgorithm/README.md

 ### Drones in Action

-After drawing a couple of obstacles, wait for a couple generations and watch the drones take action!
+After drawing a couple of obstacles, watch the drones take action, getting better and better after each generation!

 ![Display Image](resources/pic1.png)